...

 Table of Contents

 Whenever there is a need to consider materials for parts production, two features come to mind before others.
 These features are the strength and the weight of the material.
 This considerably increases the popularity of strong and lightweight materials in a wide variety of industries.
-Hence, the need for the titanium vs. aluminum comparison.
+Hence, there is a need for the titanium vs. aluminum comparison to select an appropriate material for your project.

 Every industry in today’s market seeks innovative ways of getting its products to market in a short period.
 This way, they can choose a cost-effective machining metal and maximize profit.
 Consequently, it became important to consider materials that can decrease overall energy consumption.
 Titanium and aluminum are both light materials, but for separate reasons.
 They also fit into different industries and applications.